barbarer/py4e-int/_sources/functions/func-string.rst

    Use [index] to get a character from a string.
 The first character in a string is at index 0 and the last is at the length of the string minus 1 (also know as index -1 in Python).

+Fix the function ``get_initials`` above to return a string with the first letter of the first name followed by the first letter of the last name.

 .. fillintheblank:: funct_fitb_string_type

-    What type of thing is "Hello"?
+    What type of thing is "Hello", i.e. what class does it belong to?

     - :'?str'?: A string in Python is an object of the str class.
       :.*: What is the class name printed by print(type("Hello"))?

 .. fillintheblank:: funct_fitb_int_type

-    What type of thing is 42?
+    What type of thing is 42, i.e. what class does it belong to?

     - :'?int'?: An integer in Python is an object of the int class.
       :.*: What is the class name printed by print(type(42))?

 .. fillintheblank:: funct_fitb_add_strings

-    What is symbol that is used to add (concatenate) strings together?
+    What is symbol that is used to append (concatenate) strings together?

     - :\+: Use + to append one string after another in Python.
       :.*: Check the code above and try again.

-Fix the function ``get_initials`` above to return a string with the first letter of the first followed by the first letter of the last.

 String Slices
 ==================